murtazatamjeed/murtazatamjeed.github.io/_posts/2014-07-18-ImgStract: Making web more accessible.markdown

 modal-id: 1
 date: 2014-07-15
 img: imgstract.png
-alt: image-alt
-client: Click for more details
+alt: Extract Text from Image
 description: "This tool aims at providing a solution to the lack of alternative text of images in the web, specifically images that contain text that is often ignored by developers and designers